CityOfNewYork/nyco-patterns/src/utilities/colors/color-utilities.md

     /* Responsive State (for the background property) */ .{{ screen size }}:bg-{{ color }}

-More details can be found in the [Tailwind Utilities](/tailwindcss) documentation.
+More details about the configuration can be found in the [Tailwind Utilities](/tailwindcss) documentation.